FAQ

 ELIGIBILITY

-All 501(c)3 nonprofit organizations in the State of Oregon are eligible to apply.
+All 501(c)3 nonprofit organizations whose work directly benefits the residents of the State of Oregon are eligible to apply.
 Please keep in mind that the student mission statements will often identify a specific geographic service area for their grants.

 Yes, you can apply for a CommuniCare grant.
 When final grants are awarded, the funds will go directly to your fiscal sponsor and will be earmarked for your program/group.
 Please keep us updated if there are any changes to your fiscal sponsorship.